Skip to content

 Project properties in QFieldCloud

-Create and configure your Cloud project
+Create and configure your cloud project

 Create a new project by clicking the cloud button, down-left.
 First, you will need to choose how to create the new project between